 Historic Planning Applications and Permission

-To understand whether a development might receive planning permission and, if so, for what type of use is of course a pivotal question when assessing whether a given piece of land or building is suitable for your specific purposes.
-Historic planning application information exists, most often to be found on each individual local authority web site, however cross-referencing against other data such as value and yield can be a manual, laborious, partial and, by extension, inaccurate process.
+To understand whether a development might receive planning permission and, if so, for what type of use is a pivotal question when assessing whether a given piece of land or building is suitable for your specific purposes.
+Historic planning application information exists elsewhere: more often than not it can be found on each individual local authority web site through their public-access planning application portals.
+However cross-referencing against other data such as value and yield can be a manual, laborious, partial and ultimately inaccurate process.

-Bringing our geospatial expertise to bear – expertise which we believe sets LandHawk apart from others – we have solved the problem of disparate and often difficult to access planning application data.
-By attributing the land parcels and building footprints with their associated planning applications, and then storing these in a single folder, each planning history can be built and viewed in seconds.
+Bringing our geospatial expertise to bear – expertise which we believe sets LandHawk apart from others – we have solved the problem of organising disparate, often difficult to access historic planning application data covering specific periods in time.
+By attributing the land parcels and building footprints with their associated planning applications, and then storing these in a single folder, each planning history can be built, filtered by your preferred date ranges, and viewed in seconds.

 Updated every hour, and with a reliable data source that combines 99% of all available UK planning application information, we believe that our historic planning permission dataset is second to none.
 So confident are we in its value that the dataset is also available as an API for those customers who wish to bring it into their in-house systems.